 Academic Records: These are the records such as attendance report of students and teachers, teaching records, office maintenance records and assessment record.
 They should be in the possession of academic head and should be available for inspection whenever demanded by NCTE and University authority.

-14.00 Monitoring Academics and Assessment Committee
+14.00 Monitoring Academics and Assessment

-There shall be twoCommittees for monitoring the academic activities and continuous assessment..Each The Board shall constitute as follows:
+There shall be a Board of Moderation for moderating continuous assessment marks awarded to candidates.
+The Board shall constitute: